adrelanos/anon-meta-packages/README.md

 Do not remove.

-Package: whonix-gateway-packages-dependencies
+Package: whonix-gateway-packages-dependencies-cli
+Priority: required
 Architecture: all
 Pre-Depends: whonix-legacy
-Depends: anon-gateway-packages-dependencies, anon-gw-anonymizer-config,
+Depends: tor, anon-gw-base-files, ipv4-forward-disable, ipv6-disable, anon-gw-anonymizer-config,
+whonix-gateway-packages-dependencies-pre,
+tor-geoipdb, nyx, obfsproxy, obfs4proxy, flashproxy-client, fteproxy, onion-grater,
-whonix-gateway-packages-dependencies-pre, ${misc:Depends}
+${misc:Depends}
+Replaces: anon-gateway-packages-dependencies, whonix-gateway-packages-dependencies,
+anon-gateway-packages-recommended, whonix-gateway-packages-recommended
-Description: Dependencies for Whonix-Gateway
+Description: Dependencies for Whonix-Gateway CLI
-# Dependencies for Whonix-Gateway #
+# Dependencies for Whonix-Gateway CLI #

 A metapackage, which installs packages which Whonix-Gateway depends on.

 Do not remove.

-Package: whonix-gateway-packages-recommended
+Package: whonix-shared-packages-dependencies-cli
 Architecture: all
 Pre-Depends: whonix-legacy
-Depends: whonix-gw-desktop-shortcuts, whonix-gw-kde-desktop-conf,
-whonixsetup, whonix-setup-wizard, ${misc:Depends}
-Recommends: anon-gateway-packages-recommended
-Description: Recommended packages for Whonix-Gateway
-# Recommended packages for Whonix-Gateway #

-A metapackage, which installs packages, which are recommended for Whonix-Gateway.

-Safe to remove, if you know what you are doing.

-Package: whonix-shared-packages-dependencies
-Architecture: all
-Pre-Depends: whonix-legacy
-Depends: whonix-base-files, anon-apt-sources-list, whonix-firewall, whonix-initializer, whonix-repository, grub-enable-apparmor,
+Depends: whonix-base-files, anon-apt-sources-list, whonix-firewall, whonixsetup,
 ${misc:Depends}
+Replaces: whonix-shared-packages-dependencies
-Description: Dependencies for Whonix-Gateway and Whonix-Workstation
+Description: Dependencies for Whonix-Gateway and Whonix-Workstation CLI
-# Dependencies for Whonix-Gateway and Whonix-Workstation #
+# Dependencies for Whonix-Gateway and Whonix-Workstation CLI #

 A metapackage, which installs packages which both, Whonix-Gateway and Whonix-Workstation, depend on.

 Do not remove.

-Package: whonix-shared-packages-recommended
+Package: whonix-shared-packages-recommended-cli
 Architecture: all
-Depends: anon-shared-packages-recommended, whonixcheck,
+Depends: hardened-packages-dependencies-cli, whonixcheck, tor-ctrl, uwt, anon-apps-config, ${misc:Depends}
-${misc:Depends}
+Replaces: whonix-shared-packages-recommended
-Description: Recommended packages for Whonix-Gateway and Whonix-Workstation
+Description: Recommended packages for Whonix-Gateway and Whonix-Workstation CLI
-# Recommended packages for Whonix-Gateway and Whonix-Workstation #
+# Recommended packages for Whonix-Gateway and Whonix-Workstation CLI #

 A metapackage, which includes recommended packages to ensure, Whonix standard tools are available and other useful recommended packages.